jcgasper/workout-tracker/README.md

   ## Installation
   Download files from github, open in console/node.
 Run NPM install to install depedencies.
+To run on Heroku, use Heroku create, and connect Heroku to MongoDB database.

   ## Usage
   Run the schema file to create database.
 Then run "npm run seed" to seed the database, then npm start to start up server, to run locally.